-Parmesan almond crusted pork chops are baked and topped with parsley pesto for a relatively quick and easy main dish recipe.
+Parmesan almond crusted pork chops are baked and topped with pesto for a relatively quick and easy main dish recipe.
 This is a great way to use excess parsley!

 Oh, and a small creature gnawed on my first two purple heirloom tomatoes juuust before they were ready to be picked.
-Bummer!
-But I guess that’s how it goes with a backyard garden – you win some and you lose some.
+But I guess that’s how it goes with a backyard garden.
+You win some and you lose some.

 My go-to is to use pesto as a pasta sauce, but we’ve been a little pasta’d out lately (I know, is there really such a thing?).
 I used a little less oil here than I typically would for pesto to keep this parsley pesto on the thicker side and perfect as a sauce to top meat.
-It was a great complement to simple baked pork chops and played off the pork chop coating flavors.
+It was a great complement to these simple Parmesan crusted pork chops and played off the all the delicious coating flavors.

-I used only parsley in this pesto – no basil.
+Starting with the pesto, I used only parsley here – no basil.
 You can definitely sub out some of the parsley for basil if you prefer, but I really enjoyed the bold parsley flavor as the recipe is written below.

 When it comes to baking things that you’d like to be crisp, my favorite trick is to bake whatever it is on an oven-safe wire rack.
 It sits right over a baking sheet and elevates the food so the hot oven air can circulate around it and cook/crisp it evenly.
-Otherwise the side that would rest directly on the baking sheet could become soggier than the rest.
-Plus if you use a rack there’s no need to flip the food mid-bake as you would if you weren’t using one.
-Anything that encourages hands-off time in a recipe is a big win!
+Otherwise the side that would rest directly on the baking sheet could become soggier than the rest and never crisp up.

 Pork chops – especially boneless ones – get a bad reputation for being tough and super dried out, but these are juicy throughout.
 Pork chops are done when the center reaches 145°F, which means the cook time varies depending on the thickness of your pork chops (for reference, the pork chops I used here were about one-inch thick).

-I highly recommend using an instant-read meat thermometer if you have one to have a fool-proof way of knowing when your chops are perfectly done.
+I highly recommend using an instant-read meat thermometer to have a fool-proof way of knowing when your chops are perfectly done.
 Mine was on the cheaper side (you don’t need a fancy one) and we use it so often with checking our favorite slow cooker pork tenderloin, chicken on the grill, and cooking steak to varying degrees of doneness.
 It definitely takes the guess-work and potential for over-cooking away!

 Parmesan Almond Crusted Pork Chops with Parsley Pesto